Experienced Divorce Attorneys in South Carolina

 When divorces are heated, spouses have a hard time coming to terms with the details that will allow each to move forward with their lives.

-At the David W. Martin Law Group, our divorce attorney in Fort Mill SC is a certified mediator who has the negotiation skills necessary to achieve results outside the courtroom or to aggressively litigate our client’s case inside the courtroom.
+At the David W. Martin Law Group, our divorce attorney in South Carolina is a certified mediator who has the negotiation skills necessary to achieve results outside the courtroom or to aggressively litigate our client’s case inside the courtroom.

 Our Family Law Lawyers in South Carolina Represent Clients in the Following Practice Areas: